Bantarus/story-weaver-rpg/docs/game_context.md

     -   `desiredTone`: User's preference for narrative tone.
     -   `desiredLength`: User's preference for narrative length/complexity.
     -   `keyThemes`: User's preference for themes to emphasize.
+    -   `adventureLanguage`: The language selected by the user for AI generation (e.g., "en-US", "es-ES").
 -   **Game Data & Gameplay State:**
-    -   `gameData`: The structured `GameData` object for the current adventure.
+    -   `gameData`: The structured `GameData` object for the current adventure (includes the language it was generated in).
     -   `currentSceneId`: The ID of the scene currently being displayed.
     -   `gameHistory`: An array of scene IDs, tracking the player's path.
     -   `playerInventory`: An array of strings representing items the player possesses.